AdLucem/SubjectNotes/ancient_indian_semantics/metaphor.md

 ## Buddhists: Meaning Via Metaphoric Transfer

-Buddhists: but hey, words have no "actual" meaning.
+Buddhists: *exhales a cloud of smoke* but hey man, words have no "actual" meaning.
 We cannot comprehend the actual nature of objects, so the "meaning" of a word is the mental image it calls up.
 Given this, how can a thing that has no reality- a word- be applied to refute said so-called reality?
 Remember, we think that the "meaning" of the word is simply the exclusion of all objects denoted by the word; nothing more, nothing less.

 Author: words have meaning via metaphoric transfer, as they can refer to objects indirectly.
 Therefore meaning itself is a form of _lakshana_.